top of page

 Ernest Hemingway

-Anna Karenina by Leo Tolstoy: Summary, Bright Episodes & Review
+Anna Karenina by Leo Tolstoy: Summary, Characters, Key Moments & Review

 This article is devoted to Anna Karenina by Leo Tolstoy, one of the key works of world literature.
 It offers an introductory analysis, a detailed overview of the plot, an examination of the main characters and key scenes, and an explanation of why the novel remains relevant today.
 The text explores the psychological depth of the work and its reflections on love, family, duty, and personal choice.